orangemug/git-deploy/README.md

 Now when we run `git-deploy config.json` if we are building a tag (semver) or branch (defined in the config).
 It'll deploy the files to the remote git repository as defined in the `remote.git.url`.

-The tag and branch will be resolved from the enviroment variables of the CI enviroment.
+The tag and branch will be resolved from the environment variables of the CI environment.
 Currently [Travis](https://travis-ci.org) and [CircleCI](https://circleci.com/) are supported, using the following env variables.

  - `CIRCLE_BRANCH`
  - `CIRCLE_TAG`
  - `TRAVIS_BRANCH`
  - `TRAVIS_TAG`

-The resulting directory struture in the target repository will look something like this
+The resulting directory structure in the target repository will look something like this

 ```
 builds